White Christmas: Bing’s Powder Blue Jacket

 In real life, Bing Crosby was a client of H. Huntsman, the legendary Savile Row tailor that has cut for celebrities from entertainers to royalty over its 170+ years in existence.
 I’m not sure if this or any of his White Christmas costumes were tailored by Huntsman, however.

-Following the last Wallace and Davis show of the year, Bob Wallace removes his costume in their dressing room and buttons up a white shirt with an era-appropriate large semi-spread collar, plain front, and double (French) cuffs already fastened with a set of blue glass cuff links.
+Following the last Wallace and Davis show of the year, Bob Wallace removes his costume in their dressing room and buttons up a white shirt with a spread collar with leaves that meet at the neck to form a triangle, a plain front, and double (French) cuffs already fastened with a set of blue glass cuff links.

 Aside from a brown pinstripe suit, almost all of Bing’s wardrobe in White Christmas incorporates some element of red, whether it’s a red shirt, red socks, or – as we see here – a predominantly red tie.